Beethoven: Missa Solemnis

 Originally conceived as OBC’s contribution towards the celebrations of Beethoven’s 250th birthday, this titanic setting of the Mass will be performed by the Choir three years later than planned.

-Any performance of this work still demands enormous physical and emotional input, so we are delighted that we will be joined by the orchestra and soloists who were originally to have performed with the Oxford Bach Choir.
+Any performance of this work still demands enormous physical and emotional input, and we are delighted that we will be joined by the orchestra that was originally to have performed with the Oxford Bach Choir.

 Conductor: Benjamin Nicholas

-Soloist: Katherine Crompton (soprano) Susanna Spicer (mezzo) Justin Lavender (tenor) Edward Grint (bass)
+Soloist: Claire Rutter (soprano) Susanna Spicer (mezzo) Justin Lavender (tenor) Edward Grint (bass)

 Orchestra: London Mozart Players